dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 > Optional grammar entities are represented by `?` here.

-Because this DIP is focused primarily on the grammar, contrary to as is customary in DIPs that propose grammar changes, the grammar changes are given primary focus.
+Because this DIP is focused primarily on the grammar, contrary to what is customary in DIPs that propose grammar changes, the grammar changes are given primary focus.

 The following addresses the [function literal](https://dlang.org/spec/expression.html#FunctionLiteral) syntax.